MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 ### Project resource

-A project resource is an asset, material, tool, or personnel required to run and complete a project.
+Project resources are the assets, materials, tools, or personnel that are required to run and complete a project.

 ### Project task